 Mount Ida is a densely urban neighborhood (based on population density) located in Boston, Massachusetts.

 Mount Ida real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Mount Ida neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Boston, the Mount Ida neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.